Muscle function loss is when a muscle doesn't work or move normally. The medical term for complete loss of muscle function is paralysis.

 Paralysis can be temporary or permanent.
 It can affect a small area (localized) or be widespread (generalized).
 It may affect one side (unilateral) or both sides (bilateral).

 If the paralysis affects the lower half of the body and both legs it is called paraplegia.
-It if affects both arms and legs, it is called quadriplegia.
-If the paralysis affects the muscles that cause breathing, it is quickly life threatening.
+If it affects both arms and legs, it is called quadriplegia.
+If the paralysis affects the muscles that cause breathing, it is quickly life-threatening.

 Diseases of the muscles that cause muscle-function loss include: